awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 * hosting (|S3| and |CF|)

-The :code:`awsmobile <feature> enable --prompt` subcommand allows user to specify the details of mobile hub features instead of creating a default artifact.
+The :code:`awsmobile <feature> enable --prompt` subcommand allows user to specify the details of the mobile hub feature to be enabled, instead of using the default settings.
 It prompts the user to answer a list of questions to specify the feature in detail.
-The behavior of this subcommand varies depending on the template being used for the project

 .. code-block:: bash